abalajiksh/website/content/posts/DIY-HPC-Grid-Cluster-Part-1.md

 Why I didn‘t go for ARM?
 The options and upgradability are limited, for I can go with multiple Raspberry Pis which is very underperforming and cannot be upgraded later.
 There is an announcement for Qualcomm‘s own Snapdragon X Elite ARM processor but I would have to wait till its release in June 2024.
 Even if I wait, I don‘t have any information about the types of hardware that will accompany it.
 So, due to uncertainty, I decided to drop ARM, even though most new supercomputers use ARM for their power efficiency.
 I know one can setup a single-node cluster to work with, and I briefly decided to exchange my M1 MacBook Pro for a Mac Mini to do the same since they run on ARM, the support for `slurm` is very limited.
 So, I waited it out to test my algorithms on ARM when a Thin Client for ARM is released.
 I could effectively try Microsoft‘s Volterra but support for Linux on that machine is experimental at best.

+### Do I need both x86-64 and ARM Clusters?
+Unfortunately I guess yes, since not all libraries are optimized for ARM but for the other, certain manual tweaking might be necessary. x86-64 computing existed and exists for a long time and many numerical libraries are optimized to take advantage of the architecture.
+So is PowerPC from IBM, however, ARM needs catching up to these optimizations.
+So, I wish to setup a capable single-node cluster with ARM later on.
+I can do so with a Raspberry Pi 4B 4GB RAM I own currently, but I doubt it would run into bottlenecks to run simple programs during testing.

 Fortunately, all the Fujitsu Thin Clients have vPro version of CPUs installed.
 This means remote management of systems is a breeze.
 However, the software choice I made has disabled such features.

 ## Software